GabeStah/gremlin-blog-posts/src/_posts/pitches/content-pitches/2018-10-08-content-pitches.md

 > - Automated resiliency testing fully integrated into CI/CD environment
 > - Resiliency failure results in build failure
 > - Automated resiliency testing and DR failover testing enabled in production environment

+## How to Build Effective Disaster Recovery Strategies

+**Pitch**: 1 - 2 articles discussing **Disaster Recovery** techniques including guides for implementing a basic disaster recovery plan on the more common platforms (AWS, Azure, etc).

+Articles will also explore subsets of disaster recovery such as failover playbooks and how Chaos practices (e.g. gamedays) fit into proper disaster recovery strategies.

 ## Uncategorized